China sanctions 2 US citizens for action against Tibet - ExBulletin

 On December 9, the United States imposed sanctions on Wu Yingjie, Tibet’s top official from 2016 to 2021, and Zhang Hongbo, the region’s police chief since 2018.

-Our actions are further aimed at disrupting and deterring the arbitrary detention and physical abuse of members of minority religious groups from the People’s Republic of China (PRC) in the Tibet Autonomous Region,” said Secretary of State Antony Blinken in announcing the penalties.
+Our actions further aim to disrupt and deter arbitrary detention and physical abuse by the People’s Republic of China (PRC) against members of minority religious groups in the Tibet Autonomous Region,” said Secretary of State Antony Blinken. by announcing the sanctions.

 An accompanying Treasury Department notice said that Wu was responsible for policies of stability in Tibet whose implementation involved serious human rights abuses, including extrajudicial executions, physical violence, arbitrary arrests and mass detentions.

-He said that during Zhang’s tenure, the police engaged in serious human rights abuses, including torture, physical abuse and killing of prisoners, including those arrested on religious and religious grounds. policies.
+He said that during Zhang’s tenure, the police had engaged in serious human rights abuses, including torture, physical abuse and killings of prisoners, including those arrested on religious and religious grounds. policies. »

 The Chinese announcement gave no specific charges against Stein and Yu.